pointless-lang/pointless/site/pages/language/conditionals/index.md

 ## If as a Statement

 An `if` expression may also be used as a [statement](misc#statements), in which case its value is ignored.
-In these cases, the expression is used to run side effects (like printing a value, setting a variable, or returning from a function) while the result of the expression itself is not used.
+In these cases, the expression is used to run [side effects](../misc#side-effects) (like printing a value or updating a variable) while the result of the expression itself is not used.

 ```ptls
 rect = { width: 3, height: 4 }